Are you wondering if Panacur is the right parasite medication for your bearded dragon?

 How Do You Use Panacur?

-Panacur will usually come in the form of a liquid with a Syringe to administer it orally.
+Panacur will usually come in a liquid with a Syringe to administer it orally.

 It is also sold as a paste, but for horses.